strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   or 9999 if info is not known or client refuses to supply.

   The ABS recommends the following question in order to collect this data:
   Which language does the client mainly speak at home?
-(If more that one language, indicate the one that is spoken most often.)
+(If more than one language, indicate the one that is spoken most often.)

   Organisations are encouraged to produce customised lists of the most common